HighIander/smart-element-extension/README.md

 ---

+### Firefox-specific package note

+The Firefox/Firefox Android `.xpi` uses a Firefox-specific manifest variant with a background event page (`background.scripts`) instead of a Chromium service worker.
+Firefox for Android does not support extension background service workers; using the Firefox-specific XPI avoids the misleading “damaged/corrupt add-on” failure that can occur when the Chromium manifest is packaged as an XPI.

 ## Known limitations

 - Element Web is a React application with frequently changing class names and DOM structure.
 Smart Element uses defensive DOM matching, but Element updates can still require patches.